Getting to Munich

 Railway

-There are also night trains from Hamburg, Berlin, Dresden, Ruhr area, Amsterdam, Vienna, Zurich, Rome and Prague.
-Night trains can currently be a bargain: For 29 euros in a seating car or 39 euros in a couchette car, you can currently book many trains.
-However, only some tickets are sold for this price.
+There are also night train connections from Hamburg, Berlin, Dresden, the Ruhr area, Amsterdam, Vienna, Zurich, Rome and Prague.
+Night trains can be a good option if booked early.
+Budget fares are sometimes available in seating cars or couchette compartments, but the cheapest tickets are limited and sell out quickly.

-Popular city tour with the hop on / hop off bus: This way of seeing Munich is becoming increasingly popular.
-The provider’s buses run often and regularly, all day long.
-You can get off at any of the stops at the sights and continue on with a later bus.
-A great thing, you can see a lot in a short time.
-The open-topped double-decker buses are also great: More information and booking
+Popular city tour with the hop on / hop off bus: This way of exploring Munich has become increasingly popular.
+The buses run regularly throughout the day.
+You can get off at any stop near major sights and continue your tour later with another bus.
+It is a convenient way to see many highlights in a short time.
+The open-top double-decker buses are especially attractive in good weather: More information and booking

 Car